IntersectMBO/plutus/doc/docusaurus/docs/working-with-scripts/script-purposes.md

 A certifying script can validate a number of certificate-related transactions, such as: (1) registering a staking credential, and in doing so, creating a reward account associated with the staking credential; (2) de-registering a staking credential, and in doing so, terminating the reward account; (3) delegating a staking credential to a particular delegatee.

-In all these cases, if the staking credential in question contains a script hash (as opposed to a public key hash), the script with that hash must be included in the transaction, and is executed to validate the action.
+In all these cases except registration, if the staking credential in question contains a script hash (as opposed to a public key hash), the script with that hash must be included in the transaction, and is executed to validate the action.

-Such a script may, for instance, check that certain signatures be provided for registration, de-registration and delegation, or that the delegatee must be among the allowed delegatees.
+Such a script may, for instance, check that certain signatures be provided for de-registration and delegation, or that the delegatee must be among the allowed delegatees.

+In Conway and all previous eras, including the associated script for registering a staking credential in a transaction is optional.
+This is due to the availability of two different certificates for registering staking credentials: `stake_registration`, which does not require a witness, and `reg_cert`, which does require the script credential as a witness.
+When using `reg_cert`, the script must be included in the transaction.
+In the era following Conway, the `stake_registration` certificate, which allows for the registration of script credentials without a script witness, will be deprecated.
+After this change, all stake credential registration transactions will require the script associated with a script hash to be included in the transaction, aligning them with the behavior of all other certificate-related transactions.

 ## Voting